Dreams (Fleetwood Mac song): Chart performance and legacy

 In the United States, "Dreams" reached the number-one spot on the Billboard Hot 100 chart on 18 June 1977, and held it for one week.
 On the Adult Contemporary chart, "Dreams" peaked at number 11, making it the band's highest-charting single on that chart during the 1970s.
-On the UK Singles Chart, "Dreams" went to number 24, staying in the top 40 for eight weeks.
+On the UK Singles Chart, "Dreams" went to number 24, staying in the top 40 for eight weeks during its initial run.

 Since its initial release, "Dreams" has re-entered the charts on various occasions.
 It picked up two additional weeks on the UK charts in 2011 following the airing of the Glee "Rumours" episode.
 In 2018, "Dreams" returned to the Billboard Hot Rock Songs chart at number 14, re-popularized by a viral tweet.
 The song also returned to the New Zealand charts for one week in 2019 at number 40.
 The song then re-entered the New Zealand charts on 5 October 2020 at number 28 and spent 71 consecutive weeks in the top 40, whilst also reaching a new peak of number six.
 The same year, it also entered the Irish charts for the first time.

 In October 2020, the song reached number one on the Billboard Rock Digital Song Sales chart as a result of a viral TikTok video of Nathan Apodaca lip syncing to the song while skateboarding down a highway in Idaho Falls, Idaho, drinking Ocean Spray cran-raspberry juice.
 Following the popularity of the video, "Dreams" also placed among the Top 50 most-streamed songs on Spotify and Apple Music in the US, the UK, Australia, and New Zealand, re-entering the ARIA in Australia (where it reached a new peak) and the UK Official Charts.
 "Dreams" also re-entered the Billboard Hot 100 at number 21 on 17 October 2020, giving the band its highest placement on the Hot 100 since 20 February 1988, when "Everywhere" charted at number 17.
 "Dreams" then rose to number 12 the following week.